What are VBA Macros in Excel?

-In a separate article, CFI discussed what VBA is and how to access the VBA Editor.
-As a summary, pressing Alt + F11 in Excel opens up the VBA window, and allows the user to begin coding macros.
+In a separate article, CFI discusses what VBA is and how to access the VBA Editor.
+As a summary, pressing Alt + F11 in Excel opens up the VBA window and allows the user to begin coding macros.

 To start off, the macro must be given a unique name.
 This name cannot match other macros, and it usually cannot match the name of other properties, functions, and tools within Excel.
 The macro name is what the user will use to call the macro into action.

-Note: The general convention for typing names for any macro, function or variable in VBA is to use lower case if there is only one word, and to use an uppercase letter at the start of every new word.
-VBA names generally cannot contain space.
+Note: The general convention for typing names for any macro, function, or variable in VBA is to use lower case if there is only one word, and to use an uppercase letter at the start of every new word.
+VBA names generally cannot contain spaces.
 Since CFI Macro is two words, this should be written as cfiMacro.
-However, these are just best practice guidelines and need not be adhered to.
+However, these are just best practice guidelines and need not necessarily be adhered to.

 The Sub Name() line tells the editor the start of the macro code.
 The End Sub denotes the end.
 If the user wanted to, he or she could create a second new macro by starting a new Sub Name() line below the first End Sub.
 Try this out and you should notice that Excel will automatically create a line between the two different macros.

 This is the basic structure of an Excel macro.
 The next step, before jumping into the actual process coding, is to define the variables the user is going to use in the code.
-Alternatively, you may be interested in our fully fledged Excel VBA macro course.
+You may be interested in our fully-fledged Excel VBA macro course.
 Click here to launch the course now!

 Thank you for reading the CFI introductory guide to VBA macros in Excel.
 To keep learning and advancing your career, check out these additional CFI resources: